 - Arrival in Baku/police registration

 UPDATE (July 2017): Needless to say, this post is based on my own personal experience travelling between Georgia and Azerbaijan.
 At the time of writing (April 2017), all the information presented here was correct to the best of my knowledge.
-Things change – especially with regards to visas, and especially in this part of the world – so please use common sense when applying this advice and check the comments below for updates.
-I am happy to answer any specific questions if I can, but for accurate, up-to-date advice, I recommend you contact the consulate in question.
+Things change – especially with regards to visas and timetables – so please use common sense when applying this advice and check the comments section below for updates from other travellers.
+I am happy to answer any specific questions if I can, but for accurate, up-to-date advice, I recommend you contact the relevant consulate.

 STEP 1: APPLYING FOR AN AZERBAIJAN TOURIST VISA ONLINE